sarah-antillia/Image-Segmentation-CDD-CESM-Mammogram/README.md

   Subtracted images of CDD-CESM
 by referencing Radiology-manual-annotations.csv file.
 </pre>
-We are able to identify a category("Benign, "Malignant") of each image file of those folders by using <b>Radiology-manual-annotations.csv</b> file.<br>
+We are able to identify a category("Benign, "Malignant") of each image file in those folders by using <b>Radiology-manual-annotations.csv</b> file.<br>
 For example, <b>P316_L_DM_CC</b> image is "Malignant" as shown below.<br>
 <img src="./asset/Radiology-manual-annotations.csv.png"  width="720" height="auto"><br>